kweithers/FuzzyMatchingService/readme.md

 # Fuzzy Matching Service

-Employees write a six character ID on the physical application card, and this is scanned by a machine to collect the application information.
-For a small number of applications, the ID on an application does not match any valid employee ID.
-This is likely due to an error in the [Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition).

-This repository is offers a solution to remedy this issue.
-There are several ways to go about finding the closest match to a string, also known as ["Fuzzy Matching"](https://en.wikipedia.org/wiki/Approximate_string_matching).
-This repository uses the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which counts the number of edits needed to get from one string to another.
+There are several ways to go about finding the closest match to a string from many candidates, also known as ["Fuzzy Matching"](https://en.wikipedia.org/wiki/Approximate_string_matching).
+One of the most common metrics is the [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which counts the number of edits needed to get from one string to another.
 An edit is either a *substitution, insertion, or deletion*.

 For example, the strings 'AWJGFE' and 'AWJ6FE' have a Levenshtein Distance of 1.
 The only edit needed is to substitute the G for a 6.

-### Finding the best match

-For each application with an unmatched ID, we calculate the Levenshtein Distance between the ID on the application and every possible employee ID.

-In some cases, there is a single record with Levenshtein Distance of 1.
-We choose this as the best match.

-If there is not a match with a distance of 1 or 2, we say that this record has no match.
-This is likely not just a simple character recognition problem.
+However, how do we choose the 'best' match when several candidates have a Levenshtein Distance of 1.
+This repository offers a programatic way to break ties using character similarity.

 ### Tiebreaker

-In several cases, there are a few (2-4) matches with a Levenshtein Distance of 1.

 For example, the unmatched string 'AWWYCH' has two possible matches: 'AWWTCH' and 'AW3YCH'.
 We either must substitute a T for a Y, or substitute a 3 for a W. **How do we decide between these options?**

-Several characters have another that are very similar: O and 0, I and 1, B and 8, etc. We need a measure of *character similarity* to determine the best match in these cases.
+Several characters have another that are very similar: O and 0, I and 1, B and 8, etc. We need a *measure of character similarity* to determine the best match in these cases.

 ##### Character Similarity